Blotch3D/Blotch3D/README.md

 -   A NuGet package

-Also check out UrhoSharp before getting too heavily into developing with Blotch3D.
-I haven't looked at it in detail, but below are listed some differences between Blotch3D and UrhoSharp.
+One alternative is UrhoSharp.
+I haven't looked at it in detail, but below are listed some of its advantages.

-UrhoSharp advantages over Blotch3D that I've noticed:

 -   UrhoSharp has a NuGet package